mainul1/PTSD-Methylation-Risk-Score-2024/README.md

-# Methylation risk score PGCML
+# PTSD Methylation Risk Score 2024
 Code in this repository is to pre-process data for machine learning and train models to predict PTSD and create a methylation risk score.

 ## Files: